 Provide a concise statement indicating your role as a material advisor to this transaction.
-See Who is a Material Advisor? on page 1.
+See Who is a Material Advisor, earlier.
 If you are filing a protective disclosure, you must explain why you believe you are not a material advisor.
-If you need more space, follow the instructions under How to Complete Form 8918 on page 4.
+If you need more space, follow the instructions under How to Complete Form 8918, earlier.